tmcphillips/go-demos/notes/2019-04-29 Install Go bindings to Qt on Windows.md

     time="2019-04-29T19:26:07-07:00" level=info msg="testing widgets\\pixel_editor"
     time="2019-04-29T19:28:31-07:00" level=info msg="testing widgets\\textedit"
     ```
-- All seven of the test application started at the end of the above build appear to be fully functional.
+- All seven of the test applications started at the end of the above build appear to be fully functional.